sauravsoni6377/Multiple_Client_Server_Chat_System/README.md

 ## File Description:

-* Client.py: This file contains the implementation of the client-side application.
+* **Client.py**: This file contains the implementation of the client-side application.
 It provides a graphical user interface (GUI) using Tkinter for users to login, view the chat interface, send messages to all users, and initiate private conversations with specific users.
-* Server.py: This file contains the implementation of the server-side application.
+* **Server.py**: This file contains the implementation of the server-side application.
 It listens for incoming connections from clients, maintains a list of connected clients, and facilitates message broadcasting among clients.
 Additionally, it provides functionality to send updated user lists to all clients.

 ## Features:

-- Login System: Users can enter their names to log into the chat system.
+- **Login System**: Users can enter their names to log into the chat system.
-- Group Chat: Users can send messages that are broadcasted to all connected clients.
+- **Group Chat**: Users can send messages that are broadcasted to all connected clients.
-- Private Messaging: Users can initiate private conversations with specific users by double-clicking on their names in the user list.
+- **Private Messaging**: Users can initiate private conversations with specific users by double-clicking on their names in the user list.
-- Real-time Updates: The user list is dynamically updated to reflect the current online users.
+- **Real-time Updates**: The user list is dynamically updated to reflect the current online users.
-- Error Handling: The system provides error handling for failed connections and communication errors.
+- **Error Handling**: The system provides error handling for failed connections and communication errors.

 ## Working: